palera1n/palera1n/README.md

 | A screenshot of palera1n being used in a Terminal |

 ## Device Support

+> [!NOTE]
+> Apple TV & iBridge support are not currently in the beta releases of palera1n, ETA s0n

 <!--- Mobile --->

 | iPhone(s)                 | iPad(s)                        		| iPod(s)   					| Apple TV(s) 					|